 The process of estimating the fair value of stock-based compensation awards and recognizing stock-based compensation cost over their requisite vesting period involves significant assumptions and judgments.
 We estimate the fair value of stock option awards on the date of grant using the Black-Scholes option-valuation model which requires that we make certain assumptions regarding: (i) the expected volatility in the market price of our Common Stock; (ii) dividend yield; (iii) risk-free interest rates; and (iv) the period of time employees are expected to hold the award prior to exercise.
 We estimate the fair value of restricted stock and restricted stock unit awards on the date of the grant using the market price of our Common Stock on that date.
 In addition, we are required to estimate the expected impact of forfeited awards and recognize stock-based compensation cost only for those awards expected to vest.
 If actual forfeiture rates differ materially from our estimates, stock-based compensation expense could differ significantly from the amounts we have recorded in the current period.
 We periodically review actual forfeiture experience and revise our estimates, as necessary.
 We recognize the cumulative effect of changes in the estimated forfeiture rate as compensation cost in earnings in the period of the revision.
 As a result, if we revise our assumptions and estimates, our stock-based compensation expense could change materially in the future.
 Certain shares of restricted stock and restricted stock units vest based upon the achievement of pre-established performance criteria.
-We estimate the fair value of performance-based awards at the date of grant based upon the probability that the specified performance criteria will be met, adjusted for estimated forfeitures.
-Each quarter we update our assessment of the probability that the specified performance criteria will be achieved and adjust our estimate of the fair value of the performance-based awards if necessary.
+We estimate the fair value of performance-based awards at the date of grant based upon the probability that the specified performance criteria will be met, adjusted for estimate of the performance-based awards if necessary.
 We amortize the fair values of performance-based awards over the requisite service period adjusted for estimated forfeitures for each separately vesting tranche of the award.
-See note 7 to the consolidated financial statements for a further discussion of stock-based compensation.
+See note 8 to the consolidated financial statements for a further discussion of stock-based compensation.